grantf12/Constitution_Quiz/README.md

 ![constitution](./client/public/assets/images/constitution.PNG)

 #### Contributing
-This was a collaborate team effort.
+This was a collaborative team effort.
 Grant setup Server.js and deployed our app to Heroku; Baker wrote the code for our Authentication process, setup our routes, and connected our local app with Mongoose (while we were testing the app); Paul created our quiz; Lucas debugged our app throughout our build process; and I setup the MVC folder directory, and created our Components, Pages, and overall styling.

 #### Tests
 We tested our app by troubleshooting all issues at the local level, and while our app was connected using Mongoose.
 Once we had built a finished product, we then deployed the app to Heroku and connected it with MongoDB Atlas.